andrei-punko/java-sandbox/README.md

 ## Playground for Java coding experiments

 * `akka-project`
-Example of Akka framework usage
+App example with Akka framework usage

 * `db-versioning`
 Example of DB versioning with usage of Liquibase and Flyway